Recovery Runs: Why They Matter

 But consistently avoiding them can lead to several issues:

-Recovery runs don’t replace full rest days when needed, but skipping them entirely removes a key layer of intelligent training.
+Recovery runs don’t replace full rest days, when those are necessary for proper healing, but skipping them entirely removes a key layer of intelligent training that helps maintain endurance and promotes active recovery.

 Recovery Run or Full Rest?
 How to Choose

-There are times when a full day off is better than a recovery run.
-The key is learning to read your body.
+There are definitely times when taking a full day off is far more beneficial than pushing through with a recovery run.
+The key to maximising your training lies in learning how to listen carefully and interpret what your body is telling you.

 Choose a recovery run when: